-(a) That the Slough Wellbeing Board Annual Report 2015/16 be endorsed, subject to the incorporation of comments agreed at the meeting.
+- (a) That the Slough Wellbeing Board Annual Report 2015/16 be endorsed, subject to the incorporation of comments agreed at the meeting. - (b) That the Annual Report be recommended to Council for endorsement at its meeting on 19th April 2016.